EpictetusHonor/Data_Structures_and_Algorithms/README.md

 I I will gradually add implementations of common data structures like arrays, linked lists, stacks, queues, trees, and graphs, as well as algorithms for sorting, searching, and traversals, as I progress through my university studies.
 The main goal is to develop solid foundations in problem-solving and overall programming knowledge with the broader objective of progressing in my university studies and becoming a programmer with some skills beyond those of most others.

-As a reference, I'm using the book:
+As a reference, I'm using the classes of the university and the book:
-Algoritmos y Programación en Pascal by Cristóbal Pareja Flores, Manuel Ojeda Aciego, Ángel Andeyro Quesada, and Carlos Rossi Jiménez.
+"Algoritmos y Programación en Pascal" by Cristóbal Pareja Flores, Manuel Ojeda Aciego, Ángel Andeyro Quesada, and Carlos Rossi Jiménez.